 New Year is the time of the year when we usually make our resolutions for the upcoming year.
-These resolutions often affect our diet, fitness goals, jobs and hobbies.
-All the euphoria around New Year can influence us to set some not so realistic goals, which we’ll struggle to achieve, and when we fail, we’ll end up feeling even more miserable than we did when we started.
+These resolutions often affect our diet, fitness goals, jobs, and hobbies.
+All the euphoria around New Year can influence us to set some not-so-realistic goals, which we’ll struggle to achieve, and when we fail, we’ll end up feeling even more miserable than we did when we started.
 The key to achieving your fitness goals is to set achievable goals, something YOUR body can do, to start small, with baby steps, to set measurable and time-bound goals, among other things.
 Fitness goals are important for us on so many levels.
 Besides making us healthy and good-looking, achieving fitness goals can hold us accountable, it can show us how capable we are, it can help us push through difficult times and hard exercises for the benefits of long-lasting future changes.
 The point is to learn how to set realistic fitness goals you’ll actually achieve.

 1. Start slowly and move once a day

 In order to set and achieve your fitness goals, it’s quintessential to start slowly, taking baby steps.
 Don’t try to change many things at once as it will ultimately lead to failure and then you’ve achieved nothing.
-Instead of setting s goal to start eating healthily, going to the gym 5 times a week and sleeping for at least 8 hours every night try with a single step at a time.
+Instead of setting s goal to start eating healthily, going to the gym 5 times a week, and sleeping for at least 8 hours every night try with a single step at a time.
 So, for example, start avoiding sugary foods and add one vegetable to each meal.
-When you get a hold on that, try regulating your sleep habits.
+When you get a hold of that, try regulating your sleep habits.
 And when these two steps have set in, start with going to the gym twice a week.
 Slowly add a step by step.
-In this way, you’ll feel much better as you’ll feel really proud of yourself achieving every goal that you’ve set.
+In this way, you’ll feel much better as you’ll feel really proud of yourself for achieving every goal that you’ve set.
 And this will be the incentive for you to continue with good fitness practice.

 2. Swap unhealthy food for the healthy one